-Adult Passport - Streamlined Renewal - Applying by mail
+Adult Streamlined Renewal - How to apply by mail

-All of the below passport applications must be lodged in person at the Australian Consulate-General in Geneva.
+The below passport applications must be lodged in person:

-- First Adult passport - your most recent Australian passport was issued when you were a child or you have never held an Australian passport
+- First Adult passport - your most recent passport was issued before you turned 16 years or you have never held an Australian passport

-- Adult renewal - your most recent passport was issued before 1 January 2006 (not eligible for the mailed-in/streamlined renewal)
+- Adult renewal (old) - your most recent passport was issued before 1 January 2006

 - Name Change (or other changes) in your passport

-- Replacement of a Lost, Stolen or Seriously Damaged passport (full 5-page application) *
+- Replace a Lost, Stolen or Seriously Damaged passport (5-page application) *

-* For damaged passports of any type, please send a photo of the damage to determine which application is required (damaged passports must be brought to the appointment)
+* For all damaged passports, please send a photo of the damaged passport by email to determine which application is required.
+The damaged passport must be brought to the appointment.

 Passport Processing Times

-Passport processing times are currently around 4 - 6 weeks (not including postage and transit times).
+Currently new passports are taking around 3-4 weeks to process but this can always change.
 Why is the passport office telling people to allow at least 6 weeks to get their passport?

 Additional Important Information